 Provide Your Information

 As you open a new bank account, you'll need to provide sensitive information to the bank.
-In order to protect themselves and comply with regulations such as the Patriot Act, they simply can't open an account without verifying your identity.
+To protect themselves and comply with regulations such as the Patriot Act, they can't open an account without verifying your identity.

-You’ll need to provide simple details like your name and birthday, as well as identification numbers (in the U.S. this is most likely your Social Security Number).
-You should also be prepared to provide a valid government ID (such as a Driver’s License or passport).
+You’ll need to provide simple details like your name and birthday, as well as identification numbers (in the United States this is most likely your Social Security Number).
+You should also be prepared to provide a valid government ID (such as a driver’s license or passport).

-If you’re doing this online, you’ll just type the information into a textbox.
-If you open your accounts in person you'll hand your ID’s over to the banker, who will probably make photocopies.
+If you’re doing this online, you’ll type the information into a text box.
+If you open your accounts in person, you'll hand your ID’s over to the banker, who will probably make photocopies.

 Agree to Terms